Microsheaves from Hitchin fibers via Floer theory: Nonexact lagrangians

-We take $A = B = \mathrm{Fuk}^+(W)$ and consider the identity functor and corresponding diagonal bimodule.
-Per Lemma \ref{lem: kunneth properties} (\ref{diagonal}), this is the image of the diagonal in $\Fuk(W \times -W)$.
-We may resolve the diagonal by products of cocores; by Lemma \ref{lem: kunneth properties} (\ref{conics}), these products map to the corresponding modules represented by the geometric products of the cocores.
-We conclude that the cocores, which are already elements of $\mathrm{Fuk}(W)$, in fact generate $\mathrm{Fuk}^+(W)$. \end{proof}
+Now Proposition \ref{prop: weak Kunneth} \eqref{diagonal} asserts that the diagonal bimodule of $\mathrm{Fuk}^+(W)$ is the image of the geometric diagonal in $W^- \times W$.
+The diagonal is conic and exact, so already an element of $\mathrm{Fuk}(W^- \times W)$, where it is generated by cocores of $W^- \times W$ by \cite[Theorem 1.13]{GPS2}.
+These cocores are themselves products of the cocores of $W^-$ and $W$ (see \cite[Sec.
+9.1]{GPS2}).
+Thus, the cocores (which were already elements of $\Fuk(W)$) generate $\Fuk^+(W)$. \end{proof}